PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/pphuman_action_en.md

     max_frames: 50 # The number of frames of action segments.
 When frames of time-ordered skeleton keypoints of each pedestrian ID achieve the max value,the action type will be judged by the action recognition model.
 If the setting is the same as the training, there will be an ideal inference result.
     display_frames: 80 # The number of display frames.
 When the inferred action type is falling down, the time length of the act will be displayed in the ID.
     coord_size: [384, 512] # The unified size of the coordinate, which is the best when it is the same as the training setting.
-    basemode: "skeletonbased" # The models which is based on，whether we need the skeleton model.
     enable: False # Whether to enable this function
 ```